 UNICEF’s support for continuity of learning took two forms.
-UNICEF supported governments in developing guidelines for remote learning (UNICEF, Guidance on distance learning modalities, 2020; UNICEF HQ Back to School Guide, 2013), which enabled the development of teacher training materials, and gave teachers direction for how they should proceed with the online modality.
+UNICEF supported governments in developing guidelines for remote learning (UNICEF, 2020c; UNICEF, 2013), which enabled the development of teacher training materials, and gave teachers direction for how they should proceed with the online modality.
 UNICEF also helped to make distance learning more accessible, which was particularly important for vulnerable children who would otherwise have been excluded from education.

 In regard to developing guidelines for remote learning, UNICEF was able to draw on global guidance very early in the pandemic in order to develop guidelines for schools, principals, and teachers who were operating remotely.
 In Azerbaijan, for example, UNICEF worked to convince both the MoE and IOE that clear instructions would be essential in an education culture with extensive regulation, where teachers required clear expectations.
 For example, UNICEF Azerbaijan gave technical and financial support to the IOE, which developed protocols and instructions for schools in regard to how to switch to online learning and plan lessons.
 UNICEF Azerbaijan was later approached to help develop similar protocols for schools that serve children with disabilities.